luk036/luk036.github.io/flows/clangflow.md

 ## Why?

 - Clang++ 6.0 fully implemented C++17 standard.
 - C++17 is pythonified, which is faster, safer, and easier to write.
 - Clang++ has some langugage tools, such as clang-tidy

+## Why not?

+- No Concepts
+- Run time performance is worser than g++

 ---